Three stages of governance maturity.

 “Will governance remain effective under pressure, change of personnel, or leadership transition?”

 The highest level of governance maturity.
-Most boards function well enough until someone leaves — a chair steps down, a head retires, a clerk moves on.
-Continuity ensures the system survives personnel change.
+Most boards function well enough until someone leaves.
+A chair steps down, a head retires, a clerk moves on.
+Continuity is what keeps governance running when that happens, so the system survives turnover.

 - Succession planning